 Yoga and surfing are great partners.
 Both improve balance, strength, tone muscles, and help you find your breath.

-You could spend 30 minutes to an hour each day doing yoga to maximize its benefit, but even doing 5 minutes each morning will help you.
+You could spend 30 minutes to an hour each day doing yoga to maximize its benefit, but most importantly even doing 5 minutes each morning will help you.
 Because yoga relies completely on one’s body weight to stabilize, stretch, and strengthen the body, you do not need any equipment, just a few feet of space.

-We have listed for you the top 21 yoga poses you should consider doing.
+As an example, we have listed for you the top 21 yoga poses you should consider doing.
 You can do all of them in each session or pick some to create a custom session.
 These yoga poses do not need to be done in any order.

 Downward Facing Dog

-Strengthens the spine, arms and wrists.
+Most importantly it strengthens the spine, arms and wrists.
 Stretches chest and lungs, shoulders, and abdomen.

 Upward facing dog